 Having considered unlinked loci, let us turn to the opposite situation, in which two loci are so close together on a chromosome that the parental combinations of alleles always segregate together (Figure 9.5.1).
 This is because the physical distance between the two loci is so short that crossover events become extremely rare.
 Therefore, the alleles at the two loci are physically attached to the same chromatid and will nearly always segregate together into the same gamete.
 In this case, no recombinants will be present following meiosis, and the recombination frequency will be 0.00.
 This is complete (or absolute) linkage and is rare, as the loci must be so close together that crossovers are virtually impossible to detect.

 Because the location of crossovers is essentially random for any given base pair of the chromosome, the greater the distance between two loci, the more likely a crossover will occur between them.
-Furthermore, loci that are on the same chromosome, but are sufficiently separated from each other, will on average have multiple crossovers between them and they will behave indistinguishably from physically unlinked loci.
-A recombination frequency of 50% is therefore the maximum recombination frequency that can be observed, and is indicative of loci that are either on separate chromosomes, or are sufficiently separated on the same chromosome.
+Furthermore, loci on the same chromosome, but sufficiently separated from one another, will on average have multiple crossovers between them, and they will behave indistinguishably from physically unlinked loci.
+A recombination frequency of 50% is therefore the maximum recombination frequency that can be observed, and indicative of loci that are either on separate chromosomes, or sufficiently separated on the same chromosome.

-The video below, (AP Biology) Linked Genes, Unlinked Genes, Incomplete Linkage, and Gene Mapping, by Mr. Cronin’s Videos (2019) on YouTube, goes through a worked example involving linkage and gene mapping.
+Watch the video, (AP Biology) Linked Genes, Unlinked Genes, Incomplete Linkage, and Gene Mapping, by Mr. Cronin’s Videos (2019) on YouTube, which goes through a worked example involving linkage and gene mapping.